 Chair of Digestive Disease & Surgery, Medical Director

 Professor Richard Cohen is Chair of Digestive Disease & Surgery, and Medical Director at Cleveland Clinic London.
 He is also a Consultant Colorectal Surgeon at University College London Hospitals (UCLH), a Professor of Surgery in the Division of Surgery and Interventional Science at University College London and Clinical Professor of Surgery Cleveland Clinic Lerner School of Medicine.
 Professor Cohen has held several Divisional and Trust Clinical Director leadership positions at UCLH.
 Professor Cohen has held clinical appointments as a Consultant Colorectal Surgeon for almost 23 years, and has maintained ongoing academic research interests in his field.

 Chair of Critical Care & Anaesthesia

-Professor Nick Fletcher will chair our Critical Care & Anaesthesia Institute at Cleveland Clinic London.
-Professor Fletcher has been a Consultant in anaesthesia and critical care at London’s St Georges University Hospital NHS Foundation Trust for 17 years, and was lead for the Trust’s cardiothoracic critical care unit for 5 years.
-In addition to his clinical commitments he was President of the Association for Cardiothoracic Anaesthesia and Critical Care, and is an editor of British Journal of Anaesthesia Education.
-Professor Fletcher has over 70 peer reviewed publications and has been invited to lecture at many international conferences on anaesthesia and critical care.
+Professor Nick Fletcher chairs the Critical Care & Anaesthesia Institute at Cleveland Clinic London, which also includes Pain Medicine.
+Professor Fletcher was a Consultant in anaesthesia and critical care at London’s St Georges University Hospital NHS Foundation Trust for 19 years, and was lead for the Trust’s cardiothoracic critical care unit for 5 years.
+In addition to his clinical commitments he was President of the Association for Cardiothoracic Anaesthesia and Critical Care, and was an editor of British Journal of Anaesthesia Education.
+Professor Fletcher has over 80 peer reviewed publications and has been invited to lecture at many international conferences on aspects of anaesthesia and critical care.
 He is recognised for his national and international leadership in clinical quality, echocardiography, research and education.

 Dr Jamanda Haddock is Chair of Hospital Services and Interim Chief of Staff at Cleveland Clinic London.
 She trained at Oxford University and St. Thomas’ Hospital London.
 She has been a Consultant Radiologist at the Royal Free London NHS Foundation Trust since 1994, and is a Fellow of the Royal College of Radiologists.
 From 2012 to 2018, Dr Haddock was Lead Clinician for Imaging Services at the Wellington Hospital and Consultant on the Medical Advisory Committee.
 From 2004 to 2011 she was Clinical Director for Radiology and Nuclear Medicine at the Royal Free, where she also served as a member of the Clinical Advisory Board.

 Mark Hamilton, MB (Hons), MD, FRCP